OCamlPro/ows/README.md

 ## Setup

-  Modify all relevant variables in ''ows-update'' to match your environment
+Modify all relevant variables in ''ows.config-default'' to match your environment

-  BASEDIR=~/Projects/repos/ows
-  VERSIONS=${VERSIONS:-"3.12.1 4.00.1 4.01.0 4.02.0 4.02.1"}
-  DISTCHECK=~/Projects/repos/mancoosi-tools/dose/dose-distcheck
-  OPAM=~/Projects/repos/opam/src/opam
-  REPORTDIR=${BASEDIR}/reports
-  DATADIR=${BASEDIR}/repository
-  TMPDIR=/tmp

-  run ''ows-update -s'' to checkout the opam repository and configure it for ows
+Run ''ows-update -s'' to checkout the opam repository and configure it for ows

-  copy the directories ''css fonts images js'' to the target html directory
+Copy the directories ''css fonts images js'' to the target html directory

 ## How To Use ?